oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 This enables flexible and secure configuration for database connections using the alias names defined in your `tnsnames.ora` file.

-In addition to the set of common parameters, this provider also supports the parameters listed below:
+In addition to the set of common parameters, this provider also requires the parameters listed below:

 <table>
 <thead>